-- For the purposes of this exclusion, Tobacco Products means: traditional cigarettes and other tobacco products, such as cigars and chewing tobacco, vaping and e-cigarette products. - For the purposes of this exclusion, Controversial Weapons means: anti-personnel mines, cluster weapons, biological and chemical weapons, depleted uranium, nuclear weapons and white phosphorus munitions. - This exclusion does not apply to investments in entities with minority investments (i.e. less than 50% interest in the entity) in other entities or joint ventures that are involved in the manufacture of Controversial Weapons or Tobacco Products. - The implementation of this exclusion is dependent on information relating to either reported revenues or revenue estimates provided by reputable third-party research providers.
+- For the purposes of this exclusion, Tobacco Products means: traditional cigarettes and other tobacco products, such as cigars and chewing tobacco, vaping and e-cigarette products. - This exclusion does not apply to investments in entities with minority investments (i.e. less than 50% interest in the entity) in other entities or joint ventures that are involved in the manufacture of Controversial Weapons or Tobacco Products. - The implementation of this exclusion is dependent on information relating to either reported revenues or revenue estimates provided by reputable third-party research providers.
 Where such information turns out to be inaccurate or there are delays in accessing such information, the implementation of this exclusion may in turn be delayed, particularly where there has been material changes in the nature of certain investments.